bugsnag/maze-runner/docs/Test_Inputs.md

 `BITBAR_USERNAME`/`BITBAR_ACCESS_KEY` - BitBar account credentials.

 `MAZE_REPEATER_API_KEY` - Enables forwarding of all received session, error and trace requests to Bugsnag, using the API key provided.
+`MAZE_HUB_REPEATER_API_KEY` - Enables forwarding of all received session, error and trace requests to Insight Hub, using the API key provided.

 #### BrowserStack